wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 - Consume the web service to make predictions on sample data

 > **Note**: Please note that each of these tasks will be addressed through several cells in the notebook.

-Please note that each of these tasks will be addressed through several cells in the notebook.

 ## Exercise 8: Monitoring